WyriHaximus/blog.wyrihaximus.net/source/_posts/2018-02-26-smoke-testing-reactphp-applications-with-cigar.markdown

 Last week I came across [`Cigar`](https://github.com/Brunty/cigar), a smoke testing tool by [`Matt Brunt`](https://twitter.com/Brunty).
 Which, to me, is great stepping stone for my personal projects/sites to integration tests.
 In this post we not only go into Cigar, but also how to start your [`HTTP ReactPHP`](https://reactphp.org/http/) application, run cigar against it, and shut it down again.
-(Note that it doesn't have to be a ReactPHP application it can be a NodeJS app, or PHP's build in webserver you use for testing.)
+(Note that it doesn't have to be a ReactPHP application it can also be a NodeJS app, or PHP's build in webserver you use for testing.)

 <!-- More -->